 “Cost-Justifying Usability” by Randolph G. Bias and Deborah J. Mayhew

 Arguments for usability are summarized to be discussed together with colleagues or the boss.
 Persuade them that usability is a selling point and worth to invest (e.g. unique selling point of a product, focus on features dependent on tasks, early detection of not task sufficient concepts and therewith less costs in re-design compared to a late detection or customer complains).
 The book bases on the product design process and evaluates phase by phase advantages of usability, for company internal processes and for the market / customers.

 “About Face 3: The Essentials of Interaction Design” by Alan Cooper

-The book provides a good and short introduction into the user centered design process for web design.
+The book provides a good and short introduction into the user centred design process for web design.
 According to the title it describes good interaction design on the basis of practical examples.
 Typical failures are summarized at a glance.